etesync/etesync-dav/README.md

 open [http://localhost:37358/](http://localhost:37358/) in your browser (or substitute “localhost” for the hostname or IP address of the etesync-dav instance).
-Then you will need to log in using the username and password given by the `etesync-dav-manage` tool as described above (run `etesync-dav-manage get user@example.com` to get them again).
+Then you will need to log in using the username and password given by the `etesync-dav manage` tool as described above (run `etesync-dav manage get user@example.com` to get them again).
 The Radicale web interface shows the collections with their names and URLs.
 You can just copy and paste the URLs into your client.
 You will most likely also need to manually copy and